open-telemetry/opentelemetry-collector-contrib/receiver/k8sclusterreceiver/README.md

 by the cluster.
 Currently supported versions are `kubernetes` and `openshift`.
 Setting the value to `openshift` enables OpenShift specific metrics in addition to standard kubernetes ones.
+- `allocatable_types_to_report` (no default): An array of allocatable resource types this receiver should report.
+The following allocatable resource types are available.
+  - cpu
+  - memory
+  - ephemeral-storage
+  - storage

 Example: